kasmsdk/bangaz/README.md

 # Bangaz

-This is the Bangaz Drum Machine app, split for submodule use.
+This is the Bangaz MIDI Arpeggiator Editor app, split for submodule use.